 Or the big one” here is a funny joke” what if it’s not funny!
 How would you feel if there is no laughing and you are hearing the echo of “You are not funny dude” at the back of your head.
 Science actually proved that saying how funny what you are saying is going to be raising the expectation of the audience so even if it’s funny they may not laugh as it’s not so funny!

-Don’t explain too many just address what you really need to say in a presentation.
+Don’t explain too many just address what they really need to know.
 Don’t explain what the next slide is going to be about, just go through until it’s the time to present it.

 Last but not least, don’t be too honest!

 “Excuse me if I seem nervous” really!!
 First of all half of your nervousness is hidden people don’t know about it.
 I promise your hands are not that shaking, your brain is just doing tricks to escape the room.